tessercat/pbx-docs/security.md

 # Cross-channel peer-to-peer messages

-Peer-to-peer messages
+FreeSWITCH is configured
+to run a hook script
-are relayed by the info msg script via the verto chat protocol, and since the chat protocol sends messages to any logged-in client without validating channel membership, it's possible for clients to send messages to clients in other channels.
+to relay `verto.info` `msg` protocol messages to any logged-in verto client without validating channel membership.

+Therefore,
+it's possible for clients
+to send peer-to-peer messages
+to clients in other channels.

+(It's not possible,
+however,
+for clients to subscribe to events broadcast from other channels nor to broadcast messages to clients in other channels.)

 Since the address space of UUIDs is so large and presumably random,